Hi, I'm Luther. Welcome to my digital space.

 My initial interest was not to become a professional trainer, but to simply to feel good and be healthy while also developing a skill that I could share with friends.
 At that point in my life, I was living in a 100 person housing co-op in Austin, TX discovering the power and benefits of cooperatively owning one's living environment.
 I developed dramatically in this radical democratic decision-making environment and soon became deeply involved in coordinating and promoting cooperative living and intentional community.

 My interest in community bridged from creating intentional living environments to fostering healthy environments, both externally and internally.
 I began leading groups for my friends to "trade" assisted stretching with each other.
 Before long, I realized that my resistance to becoming a teacher was futile, as I was already serving as one for my friends.
-So I gave in and opened a studio in Austin to offer my services professionally, educating people about the crucial and missing link in everyone's training: how to actively use the negative phase of movement to develop immediate flexibility while dramatically renovating tissue health.
+So I gave in and opened a studio in Austin to offer my services professionally, educating people about the crucial and missing link in everyone's training: how to actively utilize the negative phase of movement to develop immediate flexibility while dramatically renovating tissue health.
 I later moved back to my home state of California and began working there and around the world.

 And so what started off as a passion and personal practice ultimately bridged into my professional life.
 It's been quite a journey of personal growth and development for myself and the others that I've worked with.
 Over the years, I've worked with many people from different backgrounds: professional artists and performers, Olympic and professional athletes, world renowned thought leaders and business executives, severely injured/ill individuals, people with desire to develop physiologically, psychologically, emotionally, or spiritually, and of course people just looking to get in shape.
 It has been an honor to introduce so many people to a unique approach to rehabilitating and developing health.
 I appreciate all that I’ve learned from the people that I’ve worked with.
 The dynamic connection and exchange that can take place through active assisted stretching never ceases to amaze me.